-All overseas students wishing to study in the UK will need to obtain a visa before arrival.
-There are strict rules governing the requirements for obtaining a UK study visa and most universities will be able to offer you advice and guidance on this before you apply for your visa.
-For more information on visas, see our UK Visa Guide for Postgraduate Students or the UK Border Agency Web Site
+All overseas students wishing to study in the UK will need to obtain a visa for their PhD before arrival.
+There are strict rules governing the requirements for obtaining a UK study visa and most universities will be able to offer you advice and guidance on this before you apply.

 When you travel to the UK, ensure that you carry all your important documents (including letters from the University) in your hand luggage, as you may need to show these at immigration.

 Before you leave for the UK, make sure that you have booked accommodation for at least the first two nights.
 This could be university accommodation (see below), but if you have not arranged this before you leave then you should book a room in a local hotel for at least the first couple of nights.
 Remember that it might be late at night when you arrive and it is not always easy to find accommodation in an unfamiliar city.

 You do not need to bring everything with you!
 Many items, such as cooking equipment, kettles, bed linen etc., are widely available and inexpensive to buy in the UK.
 However, the following items may be useful: